withastro/roadmap/proposals/0031-astro-watch-check.md

 Although, these kinds of tests are very brittle and unstable, because they require listening to the output of a command, and this command might take a different amount of time based on the OS.

-In absence of "stable" unit tests, I only see manual testing as an alternative.
+In addition to unit tests, the feature will be manually tested with demo projects.

 # Drawbacks

-- this feature could be implemented in user-land, but it wouldn't offer the same DX to developers;
+- This feature could be implemented in userland, but it wouldn't offer the same DX to developers;
-- the command is a long-lived process, which means the user needs to kill the command manually;
+- The command is a long-lived process, which means the user needs to terminate the command manually;

 # Alternatives